danludwig/tripod/readme.md

 ##OK, so how does Tripod work?

+[Review the wiki](https://github.com/danludwig/tripod/wiki) (still a work in progress).

 Download it, run it, explore it, and try figure it out for yourself.
 If you have any questions or concerns, [post them under issues](https://github.com/danludwig/tripod/issues/).
-I will write more about it as I build upon it over time.
 I have only put it on GitHub to share it with a couple of people who already know about it, and it is **not finished**.
 However if you're looking to explore different ideas, why *not* at least have a look at it?

 #License